dg-gh/welp_library/docs/welp_bits.md

 # welp_bits.hpp

-welp_flags.hpp provides one class welp::bits<number_of_bits> is a class that can store n booleans packed as 8 booleas per byte.
+welp_bits.hpp provides one class welp::bits<number_of_bits> is a class that can store n booleans packed as 8 booleans per byte.

 # Member functions of welp::bits<number_of_bits> B